 Mike Leach added his name to some Washington State University students’ courseload wish lists this weekend, though it’s uncertain whether his class on guerrilla warfare and football strategy will be offered on the Palouse this spring.
+Oh also, Leach is a maniac.

 The head Cougars football coach, fresh off a season where the program won the most games in its history, shared what appears to be a fully formed syllabus for the class on Twitter on Sunday evening.
 First hinted on social media by Leach in November, the course also would be taught by Michael Baumgartner, the former state senator and current Spokane County treasurer whose professional background includes work with the State Department on counterinsurgency efforts in the Middle East.